cj-hilder/ble-hr-tool/README.md

 - *Resets before warning* — How many heart rate Resets trigger the end-session advisory.

 **Alerts**
 - *Vibration / Sound* — Intensity of the state-transition alerts (Off / Subtle / Intense).
+Note that vibration will not occur if the app is not visible — for example, if you switch to another app or turn the screen off.

 **Resonance Frequency Breathing**
 - See the dedicated RFB section below.